techidaily/site-win11-tips/source/_posts/dealing-with-incorrect-parameters-for-winloadlib.md

 To take ownership of the atig6pxx.dll file using Command Prompt

-1. Boot into Safe Mode (see[how to boot into Safe Mode](https://www.makeuseof.com/windows-11-boot-safe-mode/) ).
+1. Boot into Safe Mode (see [how to boot into Safe Mode](https://www.makeuseof.com/windows-11-boot-safe-mode/) ).
 2. Once in the safe mode, press the**Win** key and type**cmd** .
 3. Right-click on**Command Prompt** and select**Run as administrator.**
 4. In the Command Prompt window, type the following command to change to the System32 directory: cd \\Windows\\System32